-8. In mid-June, Attorney Edwards contacted your Affiant to inform me that he represented [REDACTED] and [REDACTED] and asked to meet to provide me with information regarding Epstein.
+5. In mid-June 2008, Attorney Edwards contacted your Affiant to inform me that he represented [REDACTED] and [REDACTED] and asked to meet to provide me with information regarding Epstein.
 I invited Attorney Edwards to send to me any information that he wanted me to consider.
 Nothing was provided.
 I also advised Attorney Edwards that he should consider contacting the State Attorney's Office, if he so wished.
 I understand that no contact with that office was made.
 Attorney Edwards had alluded to [REDACTED], so I advised him that, to my knowledge, [REDACTED] was still represented by Attorney James Eisenberg.

-9. On Friday, June 27, 2008, at approximate 4:15 p.m., your Affiant received a copy of the proposed state plea agreement and learned that the plea was scheduled for 8:30 a.m., Monday, June 30, 2008.
-Your Affiant, the agents, and the Palm Beach Police Department all attempted to provide notification to the victims, and your Affiant specifically called Attorney Edwards to provide notice to his clients regarding the hearing.
-Your Affiant believes that it was during this conversation that Attorney Edwards notified me that he represented [REDACTED], and I asked him to pass on the notice to her, as well.
+6. On Friday, June 27, 2008, at approximate 4:15 p.m., your Affiant received a copy of the proposed state plea agreement and learned that the plea was scheduled for 8:30 a.m., Monday, June 30, 2008.
+Your Affiant and the Palm Beach Police Department attempted to provide notification to victims in the short time that Epstein's counsel had given us.
+Although all known victims were not notified, your Affiant specifically called attorney Edwards to provide notice to his clients regarding the hearing.
+Your Affiant believes that it was during this conversation that Attorney Edwards notified me that he represented [REDACTED] and I assumed that he would pass on the notice to her, as well.

 Attorney Edwards informed your Affiant that he could not attend but that someone would be present at the hearing.
 Your Affiant attended the hearing, but none of Attorney Edwards' clients was present.

-10. On today's date, your Affiant provided the attached victim notifications to [REDACTED] via their attorney, Bradley Edwards.
+7. On today's date, your Affiant provided the attached victim notifications to [REDACTED] and [REDACTED] via their attorney, Bradley Edwards.
 A notification was not provided to [REDACTED] because the U.S. Attorney's modification limited Epstein's liability to victims whom the United States was prepared to name in an indictment.
-In light of [REDACTED] prior statements to law enforcement, your Affiant could not in good faith include [REDACTED] as a victim in an indictment and, accordingly, could not include her in the list provided to Epstein's counsel.
+In light of [REDACTED]'s prior statements to law enforcement, your Affiant could not in good faith include [REDACTED] as a victim in an indictment and, accordingly, could not include her in the list provided to Epstein's counsel.

-11. Furthermore, with respect to the Certification of Emergency, Attorney Edwards did not ever contact me prior to the filing of that Certification to demand the relief that he requests in his Emergency Petition.
+8. Furthermore, with respect to the Certification of Emergency, Attorney Edwards did not ever contact me prior to the filing of that Certification to demand the relief that he requests in his Emergency Petition.
 On the afternoon of July 7, 2008, after your Affiant had already received the Certification of Emergency and Emergency Petition, I received a letter from Attorney Edwards that had been sent, via Certified Mail, on July 3, 2008.
 While that letter urges the Attorney General and the United States Attorney to consider "vigorous enforcement" of federal laws with respect to Jeffrey Epstein, it contains no demand for the relief requested in the Emergency Petition.

-12. I declare under penalty of perjury, pursuant to 28 U.S.C. § 1746 that the foregoing is true and correct to the best of my knowledge and belief.
+1. I declare under penalty of perjury, pursuant to 28 U.S.C. § 1746 that the foregoing is true and correct to the best of my knowledge and belief.

-Executed this day of July, 2008.
+Executed this \\\\\ day of July, 2008.